Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

 ## Inverse Reinforcement Learning

+Alternative to Imitation Learning, where instead we try to learn the reward function from expert demonstrations.
+Once we have the reward function, we can then use more general Reinforcement Learning techniques to solve the problem.

 ## Meta Learning

 The general approach is to learn a policy that is good at learning in new environments.
 So "Meta" learning is that we are training an agent that is good at learning.